Interlaken

 Country: Switzerland.

-Interlaken is a central town, important and well-known tourist destination in the Bernese Highlands region of the Swiss Alps having a population of 23,300 inhabitants.
+Interlaken is a central town in the Bernese Highlands region of the Swiss Alps, an important and well-known tourist destination with a population of 23,300.
 The town is located on the flat alluvial land called Bödeli between the two Lakes of Brienz to the east and Thun to the west and alongside the river Aare, which flows from one to the other overlooking the famous high Alpine peaks of Eiger, Mönch, and Jungfrau, following upwards the Lütschine.

 Country name | Switzerland |